 Eight weeks of evenings (1:00 to 9:30 p.m.) will be assigned during the second year on Mondays, Wednesdays, and Fridays when the student is in the clinical area.
-The first rotations will start the last week of June or toward the beginning of July (a maximum of two students per week is permissible but only one student may be scheduled).
+The first rotations will start toward the beginning of July (a maximum of two students per week is permissible but only one student may be scheduled).